-All of our students will complete a baseline assessment in Maths, English using malt and access in key stage 2/3 and BKSB in key stage 3/4/5.
-This will give an accurate assessment points/level to inform teacher's planning to ensure students are learning at the level in which they are capable.
-Each half term, teachers will provide targets for all students.
-Targets should be both realistic and aspirational.
-Progress towards these targets will be monitored by the Headteacher / Head of Education and reported to parents or social workers each term.
-Teacher assessment is continuous and recorded in classroom monitor Assessments on BKSB or MALT will be completed to monitor progress and gaps in learning.
+All our students will complete a baseline assessment in Maths, English if appropriate using Salford , GL, or B squared .
+If appropriate in key stage 2/3 and GL or other appropriate tool in key stage 3/4/5.
+This will give an accurate assessment points/level to inform baselines for progression and teacher's planning.
+This will ensure students are learning at the level in which they are capable.
+Each term, teachers will provide targets for all students.
+These are recorded on the Individual education plan and in the BSquared system Targets should be both realistic and aspirational.
+Progress towards these targets will be monitored by the Headteacher / Deputy head Head of Education and reported to parents or social workers each term.
+Teacher assessment is continuous and recorded in B Squared Assessments on GL , Salford .will be completed to monitor progress and gaps in learning.